getfidia/fidia-payment-widget/README.md

 <!-- <img width="1232" alt="Screenshot 2021-10-09 at 12 30 50 AM" src="https://user-images.githubusercontent.com/29985200/136634468-e4c09e65-8685-4b8c-ac7c-aef26cf1d1f3.png"> -->

-Fidia payment widget embeds a Fidia [payment link](https://getfidia.com/payment-links) and [product and booking](https://getfidia.com/product-pages). on your website.
-This widget allows you specify a trigger button which when clicked pops up Fidia's payment link/product/booking and allows you receive support from your fans/audience without them having to leave your website.
+The Fidia payment widget embeds a Fidia [payment link](https://getfidia.com/payment-links) and [product and booking](https://getfidia.com/product-pages). on your website.
+This widget allows you to specify a trigger button which when clicked pops up Fidia's payment link/product/booking and allows you to receive support from your fans/audience without them having to leave your website.

 <!-- <img height="80px" src="https://res.cloudinary.com/fidia/image/upload/v1633732179/Payment_Button_1_wdddah.png"/> -->